-Ever watched movies and wondered how they say they make moonshine in their bathtub at home?
-Well, it’s not like rocket science!
-It’s actually pretty easy to make it at home.
+Ever watched movies and wondered how they say they make moonshine in their bathtub?
+Well, it’s not rocket science!
+It’s actually pretty easy to make shine at home.

-Check out this guide on how to make moonshine yourself, which includes interesting information on moonshine!
+Check out this complete step-by-step guide (with videos) on how to make moonshine yourself!

 How to Make Moonshine: The Process